ultravideo/uvgComm/FEATURES.md

 ### A statistics window for monitoring call quality

-The statistics window of Kvazzup shows 1) the SIP log, 2) the call parameters, 3) statistics for delivery, 4) Filter Graph buffer statuses, and 5) the call performance.
-The  statistics window can be used to verify correct operations and monitor the performance characteristics of Kvazzup.
+The statistics window of uvgComm shows 1) the SIP log, 2) the call parameters, 3) statistics for delivery, 4) Filter Graph buffer statuses, and 5) the call performance.
+The  statistics window can be used to verify correct operations and monitor the performance characteristics of uvgComm.

 ### Full customizability of both audio and video processing in settings

-Since Kvazzup uses the codecs directly, Kvazzup can also offer full control for the codecs directly to user.
+Since uvgComm uses the codecs directly, uvgComm can also offer full control for the codecs directly to user.
 User can adjust almost any codec parameter to their liking from settings User Interface.

 In addition to codec settings, the settings enable changing other aspects of audio and video processing, such as disabling muting audio with incoming audio to avoid audio echo.

 ### Automatic selection of best media settings with option for live manual adjustment

-To not require user to be fully knowledgeable in codec parameters, Kvazzup also tries to guess the optimal parameters for currently used computer.
+To not require user to be fully knowledgeable in codec parameters, uvgComm also tries to guess the optimal parameters for currently used computer.
 This process is subject to improvements.

 ### All settings are recorded to the disk and loaded at startup

-Kvazzup records the settings to the disk using Qts QSettings class.
+uvgComm records the settings to the disk using Qts QSettings class.
 At startup the settings are loaded both for the software and for the software settings UI.